garrandall/popular-music-data/tracks/take-it-to-da-house-trick-daddy-the-sns-express.md

 And I'm Trina, you heard my name
 I'm still "Da Baddest" ain't a damn thang changed

-(Co)
-Now it's time to get down with yo boy C.O
+Now it's time to get down with yo boy C.O.
 It's me n Money Mark in the big freak show
 Niggas recognize, hoes do too
 When I creep through the room with the Slip-N-Slide crew